 A living wage is a wage that is sufficient to meet the basic needs of a family of average size in the country where that family lives.
 In many production countries the minimum wage is not enough to maintain a family.
 This increases the risk of overtime, child labor and forced labor.

-WE Fashion will join the Living Wage project, which will be launched by the Dutch Agreement on Sustainable Garments and Textile in 2019, looking at 3 different components that could influence wages in production countries: living wage, social dialogue and sustainable purchasing practices.
+WE Fashion has joined the Living Wage project, which has been launched by the Dutch Agreement on Sustainable Garments and Textile in 2019, looking at 3 different components that could influence wages in production countries: living wage, social dialogue and sustainable purchasing practices.
 We will continue working on this topic.

 The BSCI has an extensive package of training courses available for factories, both in general so that factories can prepare for a check, and specifically for one of the themes.
 Factories make much use of the training courses, they get new insights and learn from other factories how they can tackle the improvements.